Gary, Indiana

 I say, “My grandmother died on Monday.”

-On Sunday, my mother texts to tell me that my grandmother is doing poorly, and that I should call her.
-I call her, and she recognizes me, with some assistance.
-We exchange the familiar script afforded by my limited mandarin — I tell her I’m doing well, she tells me to take care.
-I can hear my extended family in the background shouting, laughing, groaning.
-Undeterred.
+I call her, and she recognizes me, with assistance.
+We exchange the familiar script afforded by my limited mandarin.
+I tell her I’m doing well, she tells me to take care.

 It’s a terrible way to die.